ryanmio/LittleFallsVA/exampleSite/content/english/history/_index.md

       <span class="chapter-number">Chapter 4.</span>
       <h3 class="chapter-title">The Construction of the Current Brick Church</h3>
     </div>
     <p>In 1769, the current brick church was constructed, designed by architect James Wren.
 Once again, the labor of enslaved individuals was used to build this structure, which still stands today.
 As we look upon this historic building, let us not forget the hands that crafted it and the stories of those who toiled in its shadow.
-This enduring structure has borne witness to centuries of history, from the earliest days of the American colonies to the present day. </p>
+This enduring structure has borne witness to centuries of history, from the earliest days of America to the present day. </p>
   </div>
   <div class="image-container">
     <img src="/images/history/1861.webp" alt="Falls Church, Virginia during the Civil War, photographed between 1861 and 1865"  loading="lazy" />